Yi Geon: Life in Japan

 He was brought to Japan in 1918, and entered Gakushūin Primary School.
 Another source says that in 1921, Yi Geon was sent to Japan under the pretext of studying abroad and entered the elementary school where he graduated from the school in March 1923.

-Yi Geon was given the title of 'Ducal Prince' after studying in Japan.
-He was soon officially recognized as a member of the royal family only after the "Wang Gongga Gwebeom" was promulgated in 1926.
-He was given the honorific title ‘Your Majesty’, which was only used for him.
+Yi Geon was formally recognised as a member of the princely house under the Regulations of the Royal and Princely Houses in 1926.
+He was given the honorific title His Highness.

-In April of the same year, he entered the Army Youth School.
+In April of the same year, he entered the Army Cadet School.
 According to Article 59 of the 《Wanggonggawebeom》 (王公家軌範), which was enacted and promulgated as Japanese Imperial Ordinance No. 17, on December 1, 1926, to regulate the imperial family of the Korean Empire after the annexation.
 It stated that it was mandatory for the king, crown prince, prince royal, and the duke to be commissioned as military attachés in the army or navy after reaching the age of 18.

 Yi Geon entered the art department as a member of the 42nd class of the Japanese Military Academy.

 His half-uncle, Yunghui of Korea, also died on April 25, 1926, as the last “emperor” of Korea.
 He was then enlisted to be Jongcheok jibsa and led the funeral ceremony.
 On May 5, he was permanently appointed the rank.